SoapyD/Game-Engine-Tutorial/Game Engine Tutorial/Chapter_10a_Game_Loop_And_Physics_Cleanup.md

 3. **CollisionLayers** -- implement the bitmask constants previewed in Chapter 10
 4. **System phase ordering** -- document and formalise the execution order
 5. **Multiple point lights** -- upgrade the renderer from one point light to many
-6. **Remove test entities** -- the test cubes have served their purpose
+6. **Test, then remove test entities** -- verify everything works before cleaning up

 By the end, your game loop will be shorter, your physics parameters will live in one place, your lighting will actually work with multiple sources, and the next person to read your code (including future you) will thank you.